 2) Theoretical approaches to space, place and everyday life, particularly as they pertain to state policies designed to condition and shape the usage and experience of certain spaces.

-3) Life writing, in particular children’s writing and the manner in which ideas and discourses concerned with notions like gender roles, civic duty or parental responsibility were (and are) encoded in written sources.
+3) Gender and space in life writing, in particular children’s writing and the manner in which ideas and discourses concerned with notions like gendered roles, civic duty or parental responsibility were (and are) encoded in written sources.
 I have a particular interest in children’s experience of cities under aerial bombardment.

-My first book ‘Reconstructing Modernity’ is available from Manchester University Press and deals with urban renewal and reconstruction in mid-twentieth-century British cities.
+My first book ‘Reconstructing Modernity’ is available from Manchester University Press and deals with urban renewal, everyday life and reconstruction in mid-twentieth-century British cities.
 I also work on the International Bomber Command Centre digital archive team, where I have been principally responsible for providing training from the oral history volunteers that are collecting the memories of RAF crew and their families.

-I am now researching a project on children’s experience of war and bombing.
+I am now beaning the research for a project on children’s experience of war and bombing.
 In 2014 I used the essays written by children from Hull and Birmingham as part of the 1942 British Bombing Survey to write an article entitled ‘Till We Hear the Last All Clear’ (Gender & History, 2014) and am now using the files of over 2000 of the same essays held in the Zuckerman Archive at the University of East Anglia to write a book on the same subject.
 The essays entitled ‘What Happened to me and What I did in the Air Raids’ provide a window into a fascinating world of childhood experience.
-The book from this project will be completed in 2018.

 I completed my undergraduate studies in politics at the University of Manchester before switching to History for my MA.
 After 5 years working in the steel industry for Corus/TATA , I returned to Manchester in 2010 to complete my doctoral studies on the development of British cities in the post-war, where I taught for four years and was employed as a research assistant .
 I was awarded my PhD in the summer of 2014 and moved to Lincoln in the same year.

-In terms of teaching I am responsible for the modern survey course at level one and maintain an interesting all aspects of modern Europe from the eighteenth century onwards.
-I also teach the survey historiography course ‘New Directions’ at level two alongside ‘Accessing Ordinary Lives’ which deals with methods of enquiry in modern history.
-At level three I teach the urban history module ‘The City and the Citizen’ and I am interested in the way the development of the city over the last 200 years has produced new social and cultural forms.
+In terms of teaching I am responsible for the modern survey course at level one and maintain an interest in all aspects of modern Europe from the eighteenth century onward.
+I also teach the survey historiography course ‘New Directions’ at level two, another module on the cultural history of modern war, as well as ‘Accessing Ordinary Lives’ which deals with methods of enquiry in modern history.
+At level three I teach my own urban history module ‘The City and the Citizen’ in which we explore the ways the development of the city over the last 200 years has produced new social and cultural forms.

 Programme Leader: Cert HE History